spregler/Data-Science-Machine-Learning/README.md

 # My Data Science Repository

-A repository containing my data science projects and research.
+A repository containing my data science and machine projects and research.

 ### tools used:
 * Scikit-Learn